 50 and 25 and 10 Mile Riders: Staging and post-ride party at OAKLEY WORLD HEADQUARTERS, One Icon, Foothill Ranch CA 92610.

-(Late registration available at Rock N Road on Friday April 25 from 11am to 6pm, and also available at the event.
+(Late registration available at Rock N Road on Friday before event from 11am to 6pm, and also available at the event.
 Event day registration is $80.)
 CLICK HERE for paper registration

 All entries receive commemorative 50 Mile Ride t-shirt (women’s sizes also available).

 Alternate Rain Date

 It hasn’t rained on our party yet.
 But the weather has been kind of unpredictable this year.
 So not wanting to take any chances, we have an alternate “rain date” of Saturday May 2 2015 – to be used ONLY if the park trails are closed on our scheduled date.
 We’ll keep you posted as the date gets near.

 After the ride join us for our famous post-ride PARTY – hosted by OAKLEY.
 We’ll have a HUGE raffle with tons of cool prizes donated by our generous sponsors.
 Plus, we’ll have massage therapists, games, bike shop expo, cold drinks and hot LIVE music.
 Bring your friends and family to share in the fun!